Our participant-driven community workshops and programs offer an opportunity to reflect, learn, and grow.

 Senior Population Reminiscence Theatre Project: Stepping into the Spotlight

-The participants learn various theatre techniques and explore various dramatic material and/or create their own, and contextualize it within their own realities.
+The participants learn various theatre techniques, explore a wide range of dramatic material and contextualize it within their own realities.
 The project results in an interactive presentation for the community of friends and family.

 Professional Development for Organizations and Practitioners: Next Level

-Through hands on exercises and demonstration, participants will experience the applied theatre approach and pedagogy as participants, and then proceed to reflect and how to design and facilitate participant centered, asset-based interactive sessions addressing the needs of their community.
+Through hands on exercises and demonstration, participants will experience the applied theatre approach and pedagogy as participants, and then proceed to design and facilitate participant centered, asset-based interactive sessions addressing the needs of their community.